ibm-cloud-docs/ssl-certificates/access-ssl-certificates-screen.md

 # Accessing SSL certificates

-## Overview

-Within the {{site.data.keyword.slportal_full}}, you can manage and track [SSL certificates ](what-ssl-certificate.html){:new_window} that have been ordered from both {{site.data.keyword.BluSoftlayer_full}} and other third party companies.
-SSL certificates are required to enable features on some products, most popularly the [Load Balancers](../load-balancing/load-balancing.html){:new_window}, and their data must be stored within the {{site.data.keyword.slportal}} to enable those features.
+Within the {{site.data.keyword.slportal_full}}, you can manage and track SSL certificates that have been ordered from both {{site.data.keyword.BluSoftlayer_full}} and other third party companies.
+SSL certificates are required to enable features on some products, most popularly the [Load Balancers](/docs/infrastructure/local-load-balancer/about.html){:new_window}, and their data must be stored within the {{site.data.keyword.slportal}} to enable those features.
 All interactions with SSL certificates, including importing, editing and exporting, are performed on the SSL certificates screen within the {{site.data.keyword.slportal}}.
 Complete the following steps to access the SSL certificates screen.

 ## Accessing the SSL certificates screen